slavonic/slavonic.github.io/users.md

 * Initially the keyboard is off.
 To toggle, press `Ctrl+Alt+Space` (on GNU/Linux, `Meta+Space`)
 or select the command `Church Slavonic Keyboard: Toggle` from the palette.

-* In addition to installing the Church Slavonic fonts from [our site](fonts.html), you will need a monospace font that supports Unicode 10.0.
-The best alternative seems to be [GNU FreeFont](https://www.gnu.org/software/freefont/).
-To change the font for the editor, place the line `"editor.fontFamily": "FreeMono"` in the `User Settings` file.
+* It is best to edit text using a monospaced font supporting Unicode 10.0 or newer.
+See our [FiraSlav font](fonts.html).
+To change the font for the editor, place the line `"editor.fontFamily": "Fira Slav"` in the `User Settings` file.

 ### Apache OpenOffice